xRyul/flashcards-obsidian-v2/docs/user-guide/troubleshooting.md

 3. Make sure you don't have conflicting Anki add-ons
 4. Re-sync the cards to update the content

+> **Note**: The plugin has been updated with improved MathJax rendering support.
+After updating to the latest version, you'll need to resync your cards to apply the fix.
+The plugin will attempt to recreate note types with improved rendering support.

+### Lists and Callouts Not Displaying Correctly

+**Symptoms:**
+- Ordered and unordered lists show up as a single line in Anki
+- Callout blocks lose their formatting when viewed in Anki
+- Line breaks missing between list items

+**Solutions:**
+1. Update to the latest version of the plugin, which includes enhanced list formatting
+2. Resync your cards to apply the improved formatting
+3. Ensure your Anki note types have been updated (the plugin will notify you)
+4. For complex formatting, consider using HTML in your Obsidian notes

 ## YAML and Deck Issues

 ### Missing Deck Key